Carl Pelini

 Carl Anthony Pelini (born July 15, 1965) is an American football coach.
 He served as defensive coordinator at Youngstown State University for the 2019 season.
 Pelini previously served as the head coach of Florida Atlantic from 2012 to 2013.
-He is the older brother of Bo Pelini, the former defensive coordinator at LSU and former head coach at Youngstown State.
+He is the older brother of Bo Pelini, the former head coach at Nebraska and Youngstown State as well as defensive coordinator at LSU.

 Early life

 Pelini was born in Youngstown, Ohio, a former center of steel production with a strong athletic tradition, and graduated from Youngstown Cardinal Mooney High School (the same high school as former Oklahoma head coach Bob Stoops, Kentucky head coach Mark Stoops, and brother Bo Pelini, former head coach at Nebraska).

 Playing career

 Pelini had a relatively short playing career, putting in just two seasons at Columbia University in New York City in 1983 and 1984 as a middle linebacker before returning home to finish his degree.

 Coaching career

 Prior to finishing his first degree, Pelini began his coaching career with a two-year stint beginning in 1987 as an assistant at his alma mater, Cardinal Mooney High School in Youngstown.

 The following year, 1989, Pelini completed his bachelor's degree in English literature from Youngstown State University, and later in the same year was brought aboard the staff at Kansas State University by Bill Snyder as a graduate assistant.
 Two years later he moved up from Graduate Assistant to a position on staff as a Restricted Earnings Coach, while he simultaneously completed his master's degree in journalism at Kansas State.

-Pelini then spent two years out of coaching while finishing his third degree, a master's in education, from Ohio State University in 1993, and then promptly returned to the coaching ranks as the defensive coordinator for Blue Valley High School in Overland Park, Kansas for the 1993 and 1994 seasons.
+Pelini then spent two years out of coaching while finishing his third degree, a master's in education, from Ohio State University in 1993, and then promptly returned to the coaching ranks as the defensive coordinator for Blue Valley High School in Overland Park, Kansas, for the 1993 and 1994 seasons.

 In 1995, Pelini was appointed as a head coach for the first time, while also assuming the role of athletic director, at Winnetonka High School in Kansas City, Missouri.
 During his four-year tenure at Winnetonka, he orchestrated a remarkable turnaround for a program that had achieved a winning season only once in the previous 11 years, and his 1997 squad finished 8–2 and led to Pelini being named Suburban Conference Coach of the Year.
 Pelini spent five seasons at Winnetonka, with an overall record of 18–32.

-In 2000, Pelini was once again tapped to revitalize a suffering high school program and welcomed the opportunity to return to his roots for a short time when he was hired as Head Coach at Austintown-Fitch High School in Austintown, Ohio, a suburb of his hometown of Youngstown.
-Again, Pelini started the resurrection of an unsuccessful program that had gone without a winning season in the previous eight years.
-Today, Austintown-Fitch High School boasts one of the top high school programs in Northeast Ohio.
+In 2000, Pelini was tapped to revitalize a high school program and welcomed the opportunity to return to his roots for a short time when he was hired as Head Coach at Austintown-Fitch High School in Austintown, Ohio, a suburb of his hometown of Youngstown.
+Pelini started the resurrection of a program that had gone without a winning season in the previous five years.
+Today, Austintown-Fitch High School boasts a top high school program in Northeast Ohio.